Conformal prediction beyond exchangeability: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to the American Institute of Mathematics for supporting and hosting our collaboration.
-R.F.B.~was supported by the National Science Foundation via grants DMS-1654076 and DMS-2023109, and by the Office of Naval Research via grant N00014-20-1-2337.
-E.J.C.~was supported by the Office of Naval Research grant N00014-20-1-2157, the National Science Foundation grant DMS-2032014, the Simons Foundation under award 814641, and the ARO grant 2003514594.
-R.J.T.~was supported by ONR grant N00014-20-1-2787.
+R.F.B.\ was supported by the National Science Foundation via grants DMS-1654076 and DMS-2023109, and by the Office of Naval Research via grant N00014-20-1-2337.
+E.J.C.\ was supported by the Office of Naval Research grant N00014-20-1-2157, the National Science Foundation grant DMS-2032014, the Simons Foundation under award 814641, and the ARO grant 2003514594.
+R.J.T.\ was supported by ONR grant N00014-20-1-2787.
 The authors are grateful to Vladimir Vovk for helpful feedback on an earlier draft of this paper.
+E.J.C.\ would like to thank John Cherian and Isaac Gibbs for their help with the presidential election data.